danielbalagula/plainview-class/README.md

 - figure out best place to put responseTemplate
 - a better way to getting relationship types when drawing nodes
 - ~~Fix adding response when zoomed~~ Completed 10/24/2016
-- redo title finding to make it filter-based and use /responses with req.body.filter to specify titles
+- ~~redo title finding to make it filter-based and use /responses with req.body.filter to specify titles~~
 - create a route for popular/featured responses that will show in the responseBrowser (instead of all responses)
-- current implementation of Underscore.js templating for responseBrowser, responseInput, and responseNode are all dubious, especially responseBrwoser.. look for better alternatives
+- current implementation of Underscore.js templating for responseBrowser, responseInput, and responseNode are all dubious, especially responseBrowser.. look for better alternatives
 - evaluate whether ajax call for prefetched resposnes should happen before, during, or after initial graph rendering
 - implement responseBrowser auto-search after the user has stopped typing for a few seconds, so they don't have to click "Search"
-- there's no efficient connection between responseBrowser results and using them in the code... currently using grep (inefficient af)
+- there's no efficient connection between responseBrowser results and using them in the code... currently using grep

 ##Mottos:
 - Test all possible solutions, no matter how cryptic the code